mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 In order to generate binary programs for specific \ac{ISA}, we need a cross-compiler that can run on our host system and target that architecture.
 While common targets like x86, ARM and MIPS systems have readily available toolchains for multiple host platforms, the more exotic architectures not covered by the ISAdetect dataset are in our experience either not publicly available or cumbersome to configure properly.
 The best option in our case is to create/compile these toolchains ourselves, and we decided on the \ac{GCC} and GNU Binutils due to the GNU project's long history of supporting a large variety of architectures.

 A full cross-compiler toolchain have a lot of moving parts, and since a lot of architectures are not supported on newer versions of \ac{GCC}, configuring compatible versions of Binutils, LIBC implementations, GMP, MPC, MPFR etc. would require a lot of trial and error.
-To get us started we employed the buildcross project by the user mikpe on GitHub, as it contained a setup for building cross-compilers with documented version compatibility for deprecated architectures.
+To get us started we employed the buildcross project by Mikael Pettersson on GitHub, as it contained a setup for building cross-compilers with documented version compatibility for deprecated architectures [@Mikpe2024].
 The buildcross project was used as a base for our own toolchain building scripts, and expanded to support additional architectures.

-The BuildCross project uses singularity images to create containerized, reproducible and portable cross compilation environments for the supported architectures.
+The cross-compiler suite uses singularity images to create containerized, reproducible and portable cross-compilation environments for the supported architectures.
 The \ac{GCC} suite's source code with its extensions is ~15GB, and in order to reduce image space and build time, we created a builder image with the necessary dependencies and libraries for building the toolchains.
 This builder script is used to build the toolchain for each architecture, and the resulting toolchains are stored in a separate images of roughly 500MB in size.

 ### Configuring toolchains and gathering library sources (why libraries)